DataLinkX/DataLinkX.github.io/pages/students.md

 permalink: /students
 ---

+### Students

-#### We are looking for students who has a strong insterest in interdiscipline research.
+We are looking for students who have a strong insterest in interdiscipline research and want to make a impact on scientific community.

 ### Undergraduates
 * If you are a senior undergraduate who wants to do research with me, please feel free to email me.
 I accept 3<sup>rd</sup> year undergraduates as my reasearch assistant.